 Healthpointe offers a wound management program to assist in treating various forms of tissue damage and wounds.

 Contact Healthpointe for quality wound care solutions today, and receive immediate medical attention for your wounds.

-For any questions, call 888-719-8448 or walk in to any of our location such as, the Corona office near Norco, Home Gardens, Mira Loma, and Pedley.
+For any questions, call 888-719-8448 or walk in to any of our locations such as, the Corona office near Norco, Home Gardens, Mira Loma and Pedley.

 Medical Reviewed by Dr. Roman Shulze